xan1242/TFRandomizerGUI/README.md

 ## Compatibility

-Currently this tool only supports Tag Force 3.
+Currently this tool only supports Tag Force 3 and 5.
 More games are to come as their parameters are discovered and recipe loader code is written.

 ## Usage

-1. Perform the initial setup with the button at the bottom of the window using a supported game (at the time of writing it's only Tag Force 3 ULES-01183)
+1. Perform the initial setup with the button at the bottom of the window using a supported game (at the time of writing it's only Tag Force 3 ULES-01183 and Tag Force 5 ULUS-10555)

 2. Adjust your parameters